-If a reimbursement request has been rejected by DRPT, a corrected or revised reimbursement may be submitted in the same month or the next month.
+If a claim has been rejected by DRPT, a corrected or revised reimbursement may be submitted in the same month or the next month.

 DRPT may grant other exceptions on a case-by-case basis.
-If a situation arises where more than one reimbursement request in a month for a project is needed, the grant recipient must request approval in writing to DRPT.
+If a situation arises where more than one claim in a month for a project is needed, the grant recipient must request approval in writing to DRPT.
 Written approval by a DRPT Program Manager is required prior to submitting more than one reimbursement.
 The request and approval can be made through email.
-A copy of DRPT's approval email must be included in each reimbursement request submitted.
+A copy of DRPT's approval email must be included in each claim submitted.

-Reimbursement Request Submission: Reimbursement requests must be submitted through OLGA.
-All supporting documentation (as detailed in sections 6.0, 6.1, 6.2, and 6.3 above) must be uploaded in OLGA with the request.
-Supporting documentation must also include a "Summary Sheet" (see section 6.0).

-- 2. Reimbursement Request Review by DRPT: After a reimbursement request is submitted in OLGA, DRPT's accounting staff will conduct a cursory review to verify if there is a Summary Sheet, supporting documentation, and that the expenses total the amount of the request.
+- 1. Claim Submission: Claims must be submitted through WebGrants.
+All supporting documentation (as detailed in sections 6.0, 6.1, 6.2, and 6.3 above) must be uploaded in WebGrants with the request.
+Supporting documentation must also include a "Summary Sheet" (see chapter 6.0). - 2.
+Claim Review by DRPT: After a claim is submitted in WebGrants, DRPT's accounting staff will conduct a cursory review to verify if there is a Summary Sheet, supporting documentation, and that the expenses total the amount of the request.
 DRPT's accounting staff will note any problems or concerns in DRPT's internal reimbursement review system and then "release" the request to the assigned Program Manager.
-The DRPT Program Manager will then conduct a full review of the reimbursement request and all supporting documents. - 3.
-Upload Additional Documents in OLGA as Needed or Requested: During the review process, the DRPT Program Manager may request additional support documents.
-The grant recipient can upload additional documents on the reimbursement request in OLGA. - 4.
-Reimbursement Request Approved: The DRPT Program Manager will approve reimbursement requests only when all required supporting documentation is attached, including an accurate "Summary Sheet" (see section 6.0).
+The DRPT Program Manager will then conduct a full review of the claim and all supporting documents. - 3.
+Upload Additional Documents in WebGrants as Needed or Requested:During the review process, the DRPT Program Manager may request additional support documents.
+The grant recipient can upload additional documents on the claim in WebGrants. - 4.
+Claim Approved: The DRPT Program Manager will approve claims only when all required supporting documentation is attached, including an accurate "Summary Sheet" (see chapter 6.0).
 Each expense must be eligible, must total correctly, and all applicable state and federal rules followed.
 Approval by the Program Manager means the request is deemed ready to be paid. - 5.
-Reimbursement Request Suspended: The DRPT Program Manager may "suspend" a request for reasons, such as: lack of or missing support documents, missing "Summary Sheet" (see section 6.0), or for questions regarding one or more expenses.
-Suspending the request puts the reimbursement on hold until questions can be adequately answered, or documentation provided.
-When a request is suspended, the responsible DRPT Program Manager will contact the grant recipient to explain the reason for the suspension and what action is needed.
-Suspending a request is a temporary status available for no more than 30 days.
-If the DRPT Program Manager is satisfied with the answers and additional documents received from the grant recipient, the Program Manager will approve the request for payment.
-If the Program Manager is not satisfied with the answers and documents, or if the concerns cannot be resolved within 30 days, the Program Manager will "reject" the request. - 6.
-Reimbursement Request Rejected: The DRPT Program Manager will "reject" a reimbursement request under the following circumstances:
+Claim -Negotiated: The DRPT Program Manager may "negotiate" a claim request for reasons, such as: lack of or missing support documents, missing "Summary Sheet" (see chapter 6.0), or for questions regarding one or more expenses.
+Negotiating the request puts the reimbursement on hold until questions can be adequately answered, or documentation provided.
+If the

+DRPT Program Manager is satisfied with the answers and additional documents received from the grant recipient, the Program Manager will approve the request for payment.
+If the Program Manager is not satisfied with the answers and documents, or if the concerns cannot be resolved within 30 days, the Program Manager will "withdraw" the claim request.

-- There are one or more ineligible expenses. - There is an error in the total amount of the expenses. - The grant recipient cannot provide sufficient support documentation.
+- 6. Claim Withdraw: The DRPT Program Manager will "withdraw" a claim under the following circumstances: - There are one or more ineligible expenses - There is an error in the total amount of the expenses - The grant recipient cannot provide sufficient support documentation

 DRPT staff cannot make changes to the amount of the request.
-Therefore, if there is any error in the request, the entire request must be rejected.
-Once a Program Manager rejects a reimbursement request, that request is completed and no further action will be made.
-The grant recipient designated OLGA contact will receive a notification through OLGA that the request has been rejected.
+Therefore, if there is any error in the request, the entire request must be withdrawn.
+Once a Program Manager withdraws a claim, that request is completed, and no further action will be made.
+The grant recipient designated WebGrants contact will receive a notification through WebGrants that the request has been withdrawn.
 The notice will include the reason for the rejection.